errea/maths-magician-react/README.md

 $ cd maths-magician-react folder
 ~~~

-Run `npm Install` to install the node modules and webpacker.
+Run `yarn Install` to install the node modules and webpacker.

-Run `npm start`  opens on `http://localhost:8080/` in your browser.
+Run `yarn build` to build the bundler.

-Run `npm run build` to build the bundler.
+Run `yarn start`  opens on `http://localhost:8080/` in your browser.

 ## Set up
 * Open your terminal and locate the folder you want to clone the repository and follow the steps above to install